Gabrieldevelop/rickmorty/README.md

 - Implement errors handlers

 * Show messages when no characters are found
+  When user hit search BTN, load "Searching", if the request is ok and the state has characters, then change searching for 'Loaded ✅'.

+If there occurs an error while looking for these characters, then render "Try again"

-* Add custom messages when user add/remove a bookmark
+- Add custom messages when user add/remove a bookmark

-- Improve accesibility
+* Improve accesibility